thiagovscoelho/colorgolf/README.md

 # Color Golf

+A browser game, live [here](https://thiagovscoelho.github.io/colorgolf/).
 Make the left color match the right using **RGB deltas**.
 Type changes for **R / G / B**, clamp happens automatically, and you win when the hidden RGB **Manhattan distance** is within the chosen tolerance.

 > Add `?british` to the URL for **Colour Golf** 🇬🇧
 > Add `?test` to run lightweight console tests.